-8. Term Loan
+9. Term Loan

-In May 2017, the Company entered into a loan and security agreement (the "2017 Loan Agreement"), with Solar Capital Ltd. and Silicon Valley Bank, (together, the "Lenders") for \$10.0 million.
+In May 2017, the Company entered into a loan and security agreement (the "2017 Loan Agreement"), with Solar Capital Ltd. and Silicon Valley Bank (together, the "Lenders"), for \$10.0 million.
 The 2017 Loan Agreement had a maturity date of May 1, 2021.
 Debt issuance costs for the 2017 Loan Agreement were to be amortized to interest expense over the remaining term of the 2017 Loan Agreement using the effective-interest method.

-The interest rate under the 2017 Loan Agreement was LIBOR plus 8.45%.
+The interest rate under the 2017 Loan Agreement was the London Inter-bank Offered Rate ("LIBOR") plus 8.45%.
 The initial interest-only period was until November 30, 2018, followed by a 30-month principal and interest period.
 The First Amendment to the Loan and Security Agreement, entered into in November 2018, extended the interest-only period through May 2019.
 The Third Amendment to the Loan and Security Agreement, entered into in May 2019, extended the interest-only period through August 2019, with the ability to further extend the interest only period to November 2019.
 Pursuant to the 2017 Loan Agreement, the Company provided a first priority security interest in all existing and after-acquired assets, excluding intellectual property, owned by the Company.

-For the three months ended March 31, 2019, the Company recorded \$50,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.
+For the three and six months ended June 30, 2019, the Company recorded \$66,000 and \$116,000, respectively, related to the amortization of debt discount associated with the 2017 Loan Agreement.

 The 2017 Loan Agreement allowed the Company to voluntarily prepay all (but not less than all) of the outstanding principal at any time.
 A prepayment premium of 1% would be assessed on the outstanding principal.
 A final payment fee of \$250,000 was due upon the earlier to occur of the maturity date or prepayment of such borrowings.
 The final payment fee was increased to \$325,000 in the First Amendment to the 2017 Loan Agreement.
-For the three months ended March 31, 2019, the Company recorded \$30,000 related to the amortization of the final payment fee associated with the 2017 Loan Agreement.
+For the three and six months ended June 30, 2019, the Company recorded \$27,000 and \$57,000, respectively, related to the amortization of the final payment fee associated with the 2017 Loan Agreement.

-In September 2019, the Company replaced the 2017 Loan Agreement with a new \$20.0 million term loan with the Lenders, the 2019 Loan Agreement.
+In September 2019, the Company replaced the 2017 Loan Agreement with a new \$20.0 million term loan with the Lenders (the "2019 Loan Agreement").
 The restructured four-year term loan facility allows for an expansion of the 2017 Loan Agreement.
 Some of the proceeds from the 2019 Loan Agreement were used to pay off the 2017 Loan Agreement including the final fee of \$325,000.
 The 2019 Loan Agreement extends the term of the credit facility until September 17, 2023.
 The payoff of the 2017 Loan Agreement was treated as a modification of the debt.
 Debt issuance costs for the 2019 Loan Agreement, including unamortized issuance costs for the 2017 Loan Agreement, will be amortized to interest expense over the remaining term of the 2019 Loan Agreement using the effective-interest method.

 The interest rate under the 2019 Loan Agreement is the higher of (i) LIBOR plus 7.95% or (ii) 10.18% and there is an interest-only period until September 30, 2021.
-The rate at March 31, 2020 was 10.18%.
+The rate at June 30, 2020 was 10.18%.
 Pursuant to the 2019 Loan Agreement, the Company provided a first priority security interest in substantially all of the Company's assets, including intellectual property, subject to certain exceptions.